dtcc-platform/dtcc-builder/doc/installation.md

 This will create a directory named `dtcc-builder` containing the full source code of DTCC Builder.

+## Installing dependencies

+DTCC Builder depends on a number of open-source libraries.
+The easiest way to install these dependencies is to use the provided Docker image for DTCC Builder.
+To build and start the DTCC Docker image (container), enter the `docker` directory and issue the following two
+commands:

+    bin/dtcc-build
+    bin/dtcc-start

+The first of these two commands will build a Docker image and container for DTCC Builder and the second command will start and attach to the container.

 ## Building the software

 DTCC Builder is implemented in C++ and uses